 In 2002 he formed the Modern Guitar Trio with virtuosi Vincent Lindsey-Clark and Roland Gallery and composed a new and exciting repertoire for the Guitar Trio including Letter From LA, The Wendy House, Rococo Café, and The Memory of Water.
 The Modern Guitar Trio performed at all of the important Classical Music Festivals in England and Germany.

 Roland Chadwick’s recordings with Steve Vai, Barriemore Barlow (Jethro Tull) and the English Chamber Orchestra are regarded as classics of their type.
-Other credits include: Mike Lindup (Level 42) and Sir George Martin.
+Other credits include: Mike Lindup (Level 42), Sir George Martin and the Britten Sinfonia.

 Roland Chadwick’s output as a composer has been prodigious and has ranged from works for Solo Classical Guitar, Art Song, Ballet (Bangarra Dance Theatre and the San Francisco Ballet), Experimental Jazz, Guitar Concerti to Prog Blues.
 His classical guitar music has been performed and recorded by singers David Daniels (Virgin Records), Sarah Poole (Prima Facie Records), Jayne Harris Sylvester, Guitarists; Detlev Bork, Craig Ogden, Cedric Honings, The Agostino Guitar Duet, The Sydney Guitar Quartet, and the Sydney Guitar.